Alamin-git/git-for-me/README.md

 # git-for-me

-It's for me to learning Git &amp; GitHub
+It's for me to learn Git &amp; GitHub